Code-Institute-Org/Full-Stack-Web-Developer-Stream-0/git.md

 This wouldn’t be so bad if there was a clean separation of responsibilities.
 At first you might think that when you’re finished with your part of a project, you’ll send it off to your colleague Sarah to finish.
 But this is not practical for a number of reasons.
 Much of the time you’ll find yourself working on projects – and even files – concurrently with others.
-Version Control allows a team to work in synchrony, all using the same files.
+Version Control allows a team to work synchronously.
 It helps the team cope with the confusion that arises from multiple people editing the same files.
 Git is a version control system created by Linus Torvalds (who also happens to be the creator of Linux).
 He named this version control system after himself.
 When using Git, you and Sarah can each work on separate visions of a project and Git will save two distinct copies.
 Later, you can merge your changes together without losing any of your precious work.
 If you later realise you made a horrible mistake, you can revert to an earlier version at any time.
 Git keeps a “snapshot” of every change ever made.
 Hurray!
 This is the essence of version control and Git does it very well indeed.